 It’s the energy out side of the equation, usually referred to as metabolic rate, that I want to talk about now.
 Over the next several chapters, I want to address the various components of metabolic rate, as well as how they are affected by such things as obesity, gender, exercise, diet, etc. This will ultimately lead into a discussion of setting calorie levels for different goals.
 I’ll be throwing around three letter acronyms (TLAs) like mad in these chapters so be forewarned.

 Most sources differentiate four different components of total energy expenditure (TEE): basal or resting metabolic rate, the thermic effect of activity, the thermic effect of food, and an adaptive component.
-Lets look at each.
+You can see each in the graphic below along with their relative contributions to TEE.
+An additional division is for Resting Energy Expenditure (REE) and Non-Resting Energy Expenditure (NREE).
+REE includes only BMR while NREE includes the other three components.

 Basal or Resting Metabolic Rate (BMR or RMR)